 Trying to find that one song you want to listen to can be like finding a needle in a musical haystack.
-When you've got gigabytes or even terabytes of music, you need to have it organized, if you hope to find anything easily.
+When you’ve got gigabytes or even terabytes of music, you need to have it organized, if you hope to find anything easily.
+Either if you have a ton of homework and you can`t cope with it then the writers from Thesis Geek can help you with it.

 There are a lot of different music management apps out there, but which are the best?

 Should you stick with Windows Media Player?
-That's just head that one off at the pass, no, you shouldn't.
+That’s just head that one off at the pass, no, you shouldn’t.
+If you want to go from youtube to mp4 1080p that can be done also.
+It is just a matter of using the right program to do so.

 Do you want an adaptive, Swiss army knife of a music library organizer?
 How about an open-source alternative to iTunes?
 Whatever you want, we’ve got you covered.